How is using a short code to text contacts different than using a full phone number?

 - It is very expensive to have your own.

-- Shared short codes are more affordable, but students may receive messages from many different brands from the same number.
+- Shared short codes are more affordable, but recipients may receive messages from many different brands from the same number.

-- Students perceive short codes to be impersonal and "salesy" - they are often used for sweepstakes.
+- Recipients perceive short codes to be impersonal and "salesy" - they are often used for sweepstakes.

 With Cadence, every member of your team has a long code phone number.
 This number is a real 10-digit number in the area code of your institution.
-Students feel they are texting directly with each staff member and sending messages to that person's personal mobile device.
+Contacts feel they are texting directly with each user and sending messages to that person's personal mobile device.
 The end result is a method that builds better relationships and gets an exponentially better response rate.